Scroll to content

 Intent

-The aims of teaching Computing at Hoddlesden St Paul’s:
+The aims of teaching Computing at Hoddlesden St Paul’s are to ensure that all pupils:

-→ Can evaluate and apply information technology, including new or unfamiliar technologies, analytically to solve problems
+→ Can evaluate and apply information technology, including new or unfamiliar technologies, analytically to solve problems.

-→ Are responsible, competent, confident and creative users of information and communication technology.
+→ Are responsible, competent, confident, and creative users of information and communication technology.

 Computing and DT (Autumn 2 2024)